 In order to use the specified CW damage threshold of an optic, it is necessary to know the following:

 - 1. Wavelength of your laser - 2.
-Linear power density of your beam (total power divided by 1/e2 spot size) - 3.
-Beam diameter of your beam (1/e2) - 4.
-Approximate intensity profile of your beam (e.g., Gaussian)

-LIDT in linear power density vs. pulse length and spot size.
-For long pulses to CW, linear power density becomes a constant with spot size.
+Beam diameter of your beam $(1/e^2)$ pulses to CW, linear power density becomes a constant with spot size.
 This graph was obtained from [1].